Quantum-Dynamics-Hub/Quantum-Dynamics-Hub-Education/index.md

 - best practices, git, github

 The school aims to provide training in a range of advanced tools.
 This year, the focus will be on the following packages:

 - Libra (Akimov)
 - NEXMD (Tretiak)
-- SHARC (Gonzalez, Mai)
-- QMflows and QMflows-NAMD (Infante)
+- Newton-X (Barbatti)
+- nano-qmflows (Infante, Zapata)
+- CAT, auto-FOX (Infante, Zapata)
+- COLUMBUS (Lischka)
 - DFTB+
 - CP2K
 - Quantum Espresso
 - ErgoSCF
-- OpenMolcas

-The school will leverage the VIDIA gateway at University at Buffalo
+The school will leverage the OnDemand gateway at the University at Buffalo

 ## Logistics